Tripouille/gnlTester/README.md

 # gnlTester (2019+)

 Clone this tester in your gnl repository. (works on linux and mac, handles sigsegv on all tests, and timeout on mandatory part)
+If all your tests are OK and the moulinette KO you, please contact me on slack/discord.
 ![alt text](https://i.imgur.com/uupv1UH.png)

 # Commands